ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 -   Despite being *copyleft*, it is not viral: you can write a program that interfaces with an EUPL program and choose the license you want because an explicit exception is provided in the text.

 -   It explicitly covers the case of so-called SaaS ("Software as a Service"), which are programs that are not run on your own computer but work within a browser.
-(One of the reasons why AGPL was written was precisely to fill this gap in the GPL).
+(One of the reasons why [AGPL](https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License) was written was to fill this gap in the GPL).

 -   It is the "recommended" license in a large number of countries (including [Italy](https://joinup.ec.europa.eu/collection/eupl/news/agid-guidelines)) for software used in public administration (*mandatory* in Spain!).